 What Are the Punishments?

-Everyone dreams of living in a utopia where everyone can hold hands and sings Kumbaya.
+Everyone dreams of living in a utopia where everyone can hold hands and sing Kumbaya.
 Sadly, the reality is a little more depressing, and there are always people out to ruin it for everyone.
 Gili T is no different.

 Laws are still occasionally broken on Gili Trawangan, and surprisingly, not many are related to drugs.
 Foreigners (or even locals) might stoop to the lowest of levels and steal a traveller’s bag or maybe even a bike.
 Rather than putting the culprit in jail, the locals of Gili T have a more biblical punishment.